Code-Institute-Submissions/Diabekki-Stay-Weird-Studios_MarResub/README.md

 - User testing
     - through a personal group-chat I sent the deployed website to friends and family and received feedback from various devices.
-    - I had review the page to give me opinions on further development.

-- Summary
-    - In summary locally the website worked well and was fully functional.
-Upon deployment what I expect to be a database issue has cause most models to fail functionally.

 the resolutions I have tested the website on are as follows
 - Desktop screen